WLJSTeam/wljs-docs/docs/frontend/Advanced/Events system/Mouse and keyboard.md

 They support these patterns:

 - `"drag"`: Makes the primitive draggable and returns coordinates
+- `"dragsignal"`: Makes the primitive to capture dragging, but does not drag the primitive itself.
+Returns coordinates
 - `"dragall"`: Like `"drag"`, but also fires events at drag start and end
 - `"click"`: Captures clicks without the Alt key
 - `"altclick"`: Captures clicks with the Alt key